lambdaclass/curse_of_mirra/docs/src/build_settings.md

 ## 4 - Basic player settings:

 Here you can find common settings shared across devices such as the name of the build (Product Name) and the icon to be shown (Default Icon).
-Builds with different names won't override each other, making builds from different branches to compare much easier.

 ## 5 - Device specific settings: